konnectedvn/lovelace-vertical-slider-cover-card/README.md

 | countText         | string  | **Optional** | Text to show follow number of covers open   | `covers open`            |
 | background        | string  | **Optional** | Background in hex (# or hsl with opacity)   | `transparent`            |

-## Starting a new card from vertical-silder-cover-card
+## STARTING A NEW CARD FROM vertical-silder-cover-card

 ### INSTALL USING HACS (recommended)